Unton4ik/ADD2022/README.md

-# ADD2022
+# Curtin University Advanced Digital Design 2022

-Curtin University Advanced Digital Design 2022
+This project contains the VHDL code for the ADD 2022 Crazy Machine Projects